devmyfriend/front-erp/src/modules/SAT/coins/components/tableCoins-README.md

 ## Lifecycle Hook

-- **onMounted**: When the component is mounted, it calls `cargarDatos` to load the collection of currencies from the store.
+- **onMounted**: When the component is mounted, it calls `cargarDatos` to load the collection of currencies from the composable.

 ## Methods